 - If they were called or ordered to active duty under Title 10 in support of a contingency operation for more than 30 consecutive days on or after Sep.
 11, 2001.

-Second, if they served continuously on active duty for 90 days or more under such call or order.
+- They served continuously on active duty for 90 days or more.

 Check out the Tricare Reserve Select Fact Sheet to learn more about the costs and benefits of this program.

 Tricare Dental Coverage for Guard and Reserve